Black Sea Hare Facts

-Most notably, the fabulous Black Sea Hare is a truly impressive physical specimen of its kind.
-That’s because it ranks as a true giant compared to species sharing its Order.
+Most notably, the fabulous variety of sea slug known as the Black Sea Hare remains a truly impressive physical specimen of its kind.
+That’s true because of the fact that this stunning creature ranks as a true giant, at least compared to species sharing its Order.

-However, sexual dimorphism plays no role for this invertebrate.
+The trait of sexual dimorphism plays no noticeable natural role for this invertebrate, however.
 That holds true because it evolved as a simultaneous hermaphrodite.
-Due to this, each individual is both male and female throughout its life.
+Due to this, each individual remains both male and female throughout its life.

-Furthermore, the body generally presents a dark black, though occasionally different shades appear.
-And lastly, the body itself remains comparatively firm, in relation to similar animals.
+The relatively enormous body of the Black Sea Hare further generally presents a dark black in coloring.
+Yet, occasionally different shades sometimes appear.
+And lastly, the body itself remains comparatively firm in relation to similar animals.

 - Kingdom: Animalia